MP 2 Image Manipulation II

 We will be using Subversion as our hand-in system this semester.
 Our grading system will checkout your most recent (pre-deadline) commit for grading.
 Therefore, to hand in your code, all you have to do is commit it to your Subversion repository.

-Be sure your working directory is the mp2
+Be sure your working directory is the mp2 directory that was created when you

 checked out the code.
 To hand in your code, you first need to add the new files